-BrewLAN is a mod for Supreme Commander: Forged Alliance that has been in on and off development by a team of one for over half a decade.
+BrewLAN is a mod for Supreme Commander: Forged Alliance that has been in development by a team of one for since 2009.
 It adds a wide variety of new units for all factions, as well as offering several new game modes and features.
-The core design goals for the mod are simple; to add new, interesting, and visually aesthetic units which complement those already in existence and to maximize technical compatibility with other mods.
+The core design goals for the mod are simple; to add new, interesting, and visually aesthetic units which complement those already in existence and to maximise technical compatibility with other mods.

-BrewLAN 0.5.8.1 has full language support for English, and almost complete support for French, German, and Russian.
-These translations are only lacking for the unfinished Seraphim Experimental Resurrection Engineer, which was a prematurely released bonus in the Christmas release, but are otherwise complete.
-Of the sub-module mods Metal World, Waterlag, and BrewUI add no new text to the game, so as such will function as expected for any language.
-Crystal Hill on the other hand has new text notifications, which are available in English, German and Russian (0.6+).
-While Paragon Game only 3 words of new text (the names of the race specific Paragon alternatives), which are available in English and Russian (0.6+)
+BrewLAN 0.7.5.5 has full language support for English, French, German, and Russian.
+Of the included sub-mods Metal World, Antimass, Waterlag, BrewUI, BrewLAN: Gantry AIx 1 & 2, Experimental Icons Overhaul, Pulchritudinousity, Cost Variance, Crate Drop, and Lucky Dip add no new text to the game, so as such will function as expected for any language.
+Crystal Hill has new text notifications, which are available in English, German and Russian.
+Paragon Game is available in English and Russian.
+TeaD is only available in English.

 German localisation by 106.Bluebird, French localisation by asdrubaelvect29 and jaisse, and Russian localisation by theonewhonevergivesa.
 If you would like to see BrewLAN translated into your language you can help!
-The majority of the translating is done in this one document, the sub-mods have separate localisation documents.
-There are many benefits including your name on the credits, this mod being available in your language, and possibly even being able to name one or more units (especially in your own language).
+See the forum here for details.

 No special installation is required for non-English language versions.
-If you are running the game in French, German, or Russian then you will see BrewLAN units in those languages.
-If you have any issues, bugs, spelling corrections, or anything else that requires my attention you can send me a message directly, or leave a comment below.
+If you are running the game in French, German, or Russian then you will see BrewLAN text in those languages.
+If you have any issues, bugs, spelling corrections, or anything else that requires attention, post it in the forum thread mentioned above.

 Development for BrewLAN began on the 26th of August 2009, under the very short lived name of the "Tech 1 Balance Mod", because that was initial inspiration to create the mod; to balance tech 1 after a particularly unbalanced-feeling vanilla tech 1 only match.
 The actual name "BrewLAN" was adopted from a LAN party of the same name, hosted at the home of Joshua Wilson (CHCJoe) within the first week of development, where the mod saw its first multiplayer usage.
 The LAN itself taking its name from the fact CHCJoe was notorious for his tea; his enjoyment of it, and his frequent offering of it.
 Shortly thereafter, the first public download of BrewLAN, version 0.2b, was released on 13th of October 2009 with a sum total of 16 new buildable units (17 if you count the modified Novax, 18 if you count the Novax satellite separately); around a seventh of the current unit count.